Sporus: After Nero's death

 Soon afterward, Sporus was taken to the care of the Praetorian prefect Nymphidius Sabinus, who had persuaded the Praetorian Guard to desert Nero.
 Nymphidius treated Sporus as a wife and called him "Poppaea".
 Nymphidius tried to make himself emperor but was killed by his own guardsmen.

 In 69 AD, Sporus became involved with Otho, the second of a rapid, violent succession of four emperors who vied for power during the chaos that followed Nero's death.
 Otho had once been married to Poppaea, until Nero had forced their divorce.
 Otho reigned for three months until his suicide after the Battle of Bedriacum.
 His victorious rival, Vitellius, intended to use Sporus as a victim in a public entertainment: a fatal "re-enactment" of the Rape of Proserpina at a gladiator show.
 Sporus avoided this public humiliation by committing suicide.

-In fiction
+In media

 Dramatisation of the life of Nero at the Royal Dramatic Theatre, 1904.
 Reclining far right is John Wettervik as Sporus.

 In 1735, Alexander Pope wrote a satirical poem, Epistle to Dr Arbuthnot, that mocked the courtier Lord Hervey, who had been accused of homosexuality a few years earlier.
 He scoffs at using so strong a weapon as satire upon a weak and effeminate target like Sporus, "that mere white curd of ass's milk", and in a famous line Pope poses the rhetorical question: "Who breaks a butterfly upon a wheel?"